 Interested?
 Let’s go.

 Can You Freeze Sour Cream?

-For starters, you should know that dairy producers advise against freezing this product.
-Here’s what Daisy Brand says about freezing their sour cream (DA):
+For starters, dairy producers advise against freezing sour cream.
+Here’s what Daisy Brand says about freezing their products (DA):

 Green Valley Creamery agrees (GV):

-Using frozen and thawed sour cream as a dip or topping isn’t a good idea.
-The altered texture will make the eating experience not nearly as pleasurable as it is with fresh sour cream.
+Using frozen and thawed sour cream in a dip or topping isn’t a good idea.
+They will neither look pretty nor taste good.
+For these, use fresh sour cream.

 How To Freeze Sour Cream